 Egypt's leader juggles insurgency, economy

-In this Sunday, April 9, 2017 file photo, blood stains pews inside the St. George Church after a suicide bombing, in Tanta, Egypt.
+In this Monday, April 10, 2017 file photo, soldiers guard a street near a church in downtown Cairo, Egypt.
 The Palm Sunday deadly bombings of two churches left Egyptian President Abdel-Fattah el-Sissi grappling with the question of how to defeat a tenacious insurgency by Islamic State group militants.

 Discussions